Woman seated on a stool against a white background, smiling in a tan cardigan and blue top.

 I know what many families are going through because I’ve lived it myself.
 I spent ten years as a caregiver for my terminally ill father before he passed in April 2025 and navigated a broken social services system to help save a loved one struggling with addiction.
 Now, I’m battling breast cancer.

 Despite everything, I’ve never stopped fighting.
-I’ve triumphed over every challenge I’ve faced and
+I’ve triumphed over every challenge I’ve faced and I will keep fighting for our shared values in Olympia.

 I have deep roots in the 32nd District, having grown up in Shoreline and Edmonds.
 Today, I’m an Edmonds City Council Member, small business owner, and a proud graduate of Edmonds College and the University of Washington.
 My parents immigrated to Seattle from the Fiji Islands, and I was raised in a union household—an experience that fuels my lifelong commitment to working people and organized labor.